 Experience the world of a repertory opera company!
 Join us for Pittsburgh Festival Opera's Summer Season as we produce over 22 performances across six weeks in multiple venues around Pittsburgh.
 Work with top professionals in the industry in your field of interest.

-Applications are accepted on a rolling basis each year.
+Applications are accepted on a rolling basis each year beginning in late October.
 Please apply by January 1 for priority consideration.

-All administrative interns receive stipends that average $100 per week.
+All first year administrative interns receive stipends of $100 per week.
 The following qualifications are important for all administrative positions:

 - A passion for the arts.